Simidaniels/HNG-stage3-Audiophile/README.md

 ---

+I would have to go back and rebuild the app/confirmation/page.tsx...
+I had to use an emptyPage but i couldn't meet the deadline

 ## How to Embark on Your Own Journey

 ## Yet to be perfected, I had to rush it to meet the deadline at 11:59pm today